texting and driving

 3 points for violations resulting in a collision.

 These violations affect how much you pay for car insurance.
 The more points, the higher your premium will be.
-And, if you accumulate too many points, your license may be suspended.
+And, if you accumulate too many points, your license may be suspended and you’ll be left with car insurance without a license.
 In many states, tickets for texting-and-driving will add points to a driver’s record.